SteveUnderScoreN/SMSpamConfig/README.md

 ## SmarterMail Antispam configuration recommended settings in XML and JSON format.
-The configuration is based on fast DNS server being required and dedicated servers being recommended.
+The configuration is based on the requirement that the DNS servers used by the SmarterMail server are fast and it's recommended that they are dedicated to the SmarterMail server.
-DNS should only use root hints beyond the network edge and not forwarders.
+Those DNS servers should only use root hints beyond the network edge and not forwarders.
-If using more than 100,000 queries per day register with the provider, consider using rsync and only use non registered services on spool filtering (registered on both) along with inbound weight SMTP blocking.
+If making more than 100,000 DNS queries per day register with the provider, consider using rsync and only use non registered services on spool filtering (registered on both) along with inbound weight SMTP blocking.
 These settings are designed to reject any mail from IP addresses that achieve a total weight of 30 or above when the source address is test by;